Table of Contents

 Hepatitis is an inflammation, or swelling, of the liver.
 Alcohol, drugs (including prescription medications), poisons, and some viruses can all cause hepatitis.
 Hepatitis B is a liver disease caused by the hepatitis B virus (HBV).

-Worldwide, close to 400 million people have become chronically infected with HBV, and one in ten of these are also infected with HIV.
-In the US, more than 1 million people are infected with HBV.
-Among people living with HIV (HIV+) in the US, about one in ten are coinfected with HBV.
+Worldwide, approximately 240 million people are chronically infected with HBV, and one in ten of these are also infected with HIV.
+In the US, an estimated one million people are infected with HBV.
+Among people living with HIV (HIV+) in the US, about one in ten are co-infected with HBV.

 Most people, about nine out of every ten healthy adults, fight off the hepatitis B infection themselves and usually recover within a few months.
 While they will never get HBV again, their blood test will always show that they have been infected.